 Cycling Your Aquarium

 There are several ways to properly cycle your aquarium.
 Some methods work quicker, while others take more time.
 In our experience cycling hundreds of aquariums for our axolotls, there are two methods that have worked best for us: Instant Cycling and Fish-In Cycling.

 Method 1: Instant Cycling

 Instant cycling is by far the fastest, easiest, and most efficient way to establish a healthy Nitrogen Cycle in a brand new aquarium.
 In the event you receive an axolotl and still do not have a cycled aquarium, this method can work.
-Despite its name, the Instant cycling process can take up to two weeks to complete.
+Despite its name, the Instant cycling process can take up to two to four weeks to complete.
 However, if you follow these instructions carefully, most aquariums will achieve a healthy Nitrogen Cycle in about seven days.
 This method is also dependent on your ability to acquire seeded media.
 If you cannot find seeded media, you will need to follow Method 2 instead.

 - 20 Gallon Long – Minimum size for juvenile and sub-adult axolotls

 - 30-40 Gallon Breeder – Minimum size for adult axolotls